Khaos Studios

 We figure it out as we go

 None of us knew how to do real-time FFT analysis before Synthscape, or how APFS clone bookkeeping actually works before Delve.
-If we already knew how to build the thing, it probably wasn't interesting enough to bother building.
+We tend to pick problems we haven't solved yet, then learn what we need as we build.

 03